gaehlerm/SoftwareEngineering/README.md

 I, Marco Gähler, 35 years old at the time of writing, studied physics at ETH Zurich, Switzerland.
 I worked for a few years as a teacher, before I decided to switch to software engineering.
 I worked as a few years as a software engineer for Zurich Instruments, a company developing electronic devices that are used in quantum computing.
 There I was mostly busy developing software for the Quantum Controller software.

 At the beginning of my time there, I was still a novice in software engineering, but I picked up a lot of things quite quickly.
-I also read a whole pile of books and watched a lot of youtube videos since.
 At the same time I was in touch with many PhD students and realized how bad the code was that they were writing.
 This is when I came up with the idea to write a book about software engineering.
 I wanted to write a book that explains everything I learned about good programming practices during the few years I spent in industry.
-Such that every person with a litle bit of knowledege of a programming language can boost his programming skills to a professional level without much further help.
+Such that every person with a litle bit of knowledege of a programming language can boost his programming skills.
 That being said, reading this book will of course not be enough.
 It also takes quite a lot of practice.

 I wasn't really sure where this book would take me.
 I mean my English is fairly lousy and I was never really good at writing essays as school.
 But the feedback I got was very good.
 People praised this book for being well structured, written and easy to understand.
 Even Pearson Germany was interessted in printing it.
 This motivated me to keep writing and getting it published.

+I hope you'll enjoy reading this book,

+Marco Gähler

 ## Thanks to

+There are some people who read through this book and were very helpful in giving me feedback.
+I want to thank them here:

 - Volker Obermeit
 - Rafael Gort
 - Felix Gähler
 - Claudia Gähler
 - Linus Gasser
-- you?
+- ... you?

 # 5. Preface